Evidence of disrepair can be seen from nearly every vantage point surrounding the former Riverside Hospital property.

 Mayor Kyle Stack told Pate Trenton officials are currently working with high-ranking officials from Henry Ford Health Systems to solve the problem.

-The property was purchased about two years ago by Iqbal Nasir, chief of staff at Oakwood Southshore Medical Center, who planned to turn it into an assisted living facility and skilled nurse center, but a deed restriction in a contract has prevented any progress.
+The property was purchased about two years ago by Iqbal Nasir, chief of staff at Oakwood Southshore Medical Center, who planned to turn it into , but a .

 Trenton City Administrator Jim Wagner told Pate representatives of Henry Ford Helath Systems and Nasir are set to meet at the regularly scheduled city council meeting July 2, and he anticipates a resolution to the restriction at that time.